MA Capstone Writing Project

 The Capstone must be developed from an existing seminar paper that the student has written during his/her graduate English coursework at Fordham.

-If students are taking the Capstone as an independent tutorial in the spring, they should contact the DPPD before the first day of the spring semester to discuss their plans for developing one of their seminar papers.
-No later than the second week of the spring semester, students must submit to the DPPD (or the arranged Capstone mentor) a copy of the original paper, as well as a 250-word outline explaining the plans for development.
+If students are taking ENGL 8996 as an independent tutorial in the spring, they should contact the DPPD within two weeks of the beginning of graduate classes to discuss their plans for developing one of their seminar papers.
+No later than 2/1 for the spring semester, students must submit to the DPPD a copy of the original paper, as well as a 250-word outline explaining the plans for development.
+A brief progress report must be submitted to the DPPD by 3/1.
+Any difficulties in developing the Capstone should be discussed with the DPPD no later than this mid-semester report.

 On or before the MA Capstone deadline, students submit the following materials directly to the DPPD: